tq-systems/meta-tq/doc/README.TQMa6x.md

 | ON      |      |     |  x   |  x   |      |      |      |      |    |     |     |     |     |     |     |     |     |    |     |     |     |  x  |  x  |     |     |     |    |  x  |     |
 | OFF     |  x   |  x  |      |      |  x   |  x   |  x   |  x   |    |  -  |  -  |  -  |  -  |  -  |  -  |  -  |  -  |    |  x  |  x  |  x  |     |     |  x  |  x  |  x  |    |     |  x  |

+### Dual LVDS usage

+The 2nd framebuffer / display is blanked by default.
+In order to use the display on `LVDS1` it need to be unblanked: `echo 0 > /sys/devices/platform/fb@3/graphics/fb2/blank`

 ## Support Wiki